iliyaZelenko/tailwindcss-vue/README.md

     </a>
   </p>

-The package it easy to use [Tailwind CSS](https://tailwindcss.com/) with Vue.
+The package makes it easy to use the [Tailwind CSS](https://tailwindcss.com/) with Vue.

 Without this package: